Flexible and tailored to you

 Structure and Contents

-The European Master of MSc in Artificial Intelligence is a 60-ECTS on-site programme, comprising 35 ECTS from optional subjects, each worth 5 ECTS, 10 ECTS from seminars, and 15 ECTS associated with the Master’s final project.
-To earn the degree, students must pass seven subjects, complete six seminars, and successfully defend their final Master’s project.
+The European Master of MSc in Artificial Intelligence is an in-person programme of 60 ECTS, of which 35 correspond to elective courses, each worth 5 ECTS, 10 correspond to seminars, and 15 are associated with the Master’s Thesis.
+To obtain the degree, the student must complete:

 Subjects and seminars